epandco/unthink-cli/docs/unthink-foundation.md

 ### Levels of middleware
 1. Resource level: These are defined at the toplevel of the resource.
-2. Route level: Each route `view` or `data` can be provided middleware via options passed in as the last argument.
+2. Route level: Each route `view` or `data` can provide middleware via options passed in as the last argument.
 3. Method level: Only applicable to data routes which have an alternate form on each HTTP verb handler (shown below).

 ### Execution order